Jodie is an associate in the housing and property and housing litigation team.

 She advises a broad range of clients with housing and property law disputes from assisting clients regarding service charge issues to repairs and major works, section 20 consultation procedure, neighbour disputes, unauthorised alterations, eviction, breaches of lease (such as AirBnB lets), forfeiture proceedings and obtaining injunctions.

 Jodie also undertakes housing legal aid work for individuals including defending possession proceedings, judicial review, homelessness appeals, suitability reviews of accommodation and disrepair claims.
-She is also advising and representing those affected by the Grenfell Tower fire.
+She is also advising and representing some of those affected by the Grenfell Tower fire.

 Jodie joined Russell-Cooke LLP in September 2015, upon her qualification as a solicitor.